Prediction: Machine learning and artificial intelligence

+critical decisions in healthcare, criminal justice, and public policy.

+An unbiased performance estimate of a model can be obtained on hold-out test sets.
+The predictions can visually be compared to the ground truth in a parity plot.

 Science

-In science, a prediction is a rigorous, often quantitative, statement, forecasting what would be observed under specific conditions; for example, according to theories of gravity, if an apple fell from a tree it would be seen to move towards the center of the earth with a specified and constant acceleration.
+In science, a prediction is a rigorous, often quantitative, statement, forecasting what would be observed under specific conditions; for example, according to theories of gravity, if an apple fell from a tree it would be seen to move towards the center of the Earth with a specified and constant acceleration.
 The scientific method is built on testing statements that are logical consequences of scientific theories.
 This is done through repeatable experiments or observational studies.

 A scientific theory whose predictions are contradicted by observations and evidence will be rejected.
 New theories that generate many new predictions can more easily be supported or falsified (see predictive power).
 Notions that make no testable predictions are usually considered not to be part of science (protoscience or nescience) until testable predictions can be made.

 Mathematical equations and models, and computer models, are frequently used to describe the past and future behaviour of a process within the boundaries of that model.
 In some cases the probability of an outcome, rather than a specific outcome, can be predicted, for example in much of quantum physics.

 In microprocessors, branch prediction permits avoidance of pipeline emptying at branch instructions.

 In engineering, possible failure modes are predicted and avoided by correcting the failure mechanism causing the failure.

 Accurate prediction and forecasting are very difficult in some areas, such as natural disasters, pandemics, demography, population dynamics and meteorology.
 For example, it is possible to predict the occurrence of solar cycles, but their exact timing and magnitude is much more difficult (see picture to right).

 In materials engineering it is also possible to predict the life time of a material with a mathematical model.

+In medical science predictive and prognostic biomarkers can be used to predict patient outcomes in response to various treatment or the probability of a clinical event.